alejandra-badia/ecommerce-marketing-bi-engine/README.md

 ### Summary

-**The immediate recommendation is to reduce paid media spend, prioritize reductions in lower-return investment such as TikTok, and reassess the current scaling strategy.** The decline in MER and ROAS provides a clear basis for action.

 Further campaign-level acquisition, incrementality, and customer LTV analysis should then guide how the remaining budget is allocated and where future investment can generate sustainable, incremental growth.

+The immediate recommendation is to hold back from further aggressive marketing scaling and reassess the current level of paid media investment.
+During the scaling period, ad spend increased 253% while Net Sales grew 23%, and Marketing Profit (Gross Profit After Ad Spend) declined by approximately 89%, from $416K to $44K.

+These results indicate a substantial deterioration in observed revenue efficiency and profit remaining after COGS and advertising.
+Management should review the current investment level before committing to further expansion.

+The next step is to use campaign-level performance, contribution-margin analysis, and incrementality testing where feasible to refine channel and campaign allocation.
+The current analysis supports reassessing the pace of scaling, but does not identify a precise profit-maximizing budget or establish which individual channels should be reduced.

 ---